aaaricie/Bluesky-overlay/README.md

 npm install
 ```

-2. [^1]Run the app - it will create `config.json` in your user data directory and open it for editing:
+2. Run the app - it will create `config.json` in your user data directory and open it for editing:
 ```bash
 npm run dev
 ```

-3. [^1]Configure your credentials and preferences in `config.json`:
+3. Configure your credentials and preferences in `config.json`:
 ```json
 {
   "auth": {